bladeacer/flexcyon/docs/docs/changelogs/index.md

 ---
-icon: material/book
+icon: material/script-text
+title: Changelogs
 ---

 #### Note
 The changelogs show versions in order of most recent to least recent.
+Or, if you prefer the changelogs in chronological order, you can use sidebar or hamburger menu to view the relevant sub-pages.

 ___
 ## Version 0.3.x